R. C. Majumdar: Works

 Majumdar started his research on ancient India.
 After extensive travels to Southeast Asia and research, he wrote detailed histories of Champa (1927), Suvarnadvipa (1938) and Kambuja Desa (1944).
 On the initiative of Bharatiya Vidya Bhavan, he took up the mantle of editing a multi-volume tome on Indian history.
 Starting in 1951, he toiled for twenty-six long years to describe the history of the Indian people from the Vedic Period until the Independence of India in eleven volumes.
 In 1955, Majumdar established the College of Indology of Nagpur University and joined as Principal.
-In 1958–59, he taught Indian history in the University of Chicago and University of Pennsylvania.
+In 1958–59, he taught Indian history at the University of Chicago and the University of Pennsylvania.
 He was also the president of the Asiatic Society (1966–68) and the Bangiya Sahitya Parishad (1968–69), and also the Sheriff of Calcutta (1967–68).

-When the final volume of "The History and Culture of the Indian People" was published in 1977, he had turned eighty-eight.
+When the final volume of The History and Culture of the Indian People was published in 1977, he had turned eighty-eight.
 He also edited the three-volume history of Bengal published by Dacca University.
 His last book was "Jivaner Smritidvipe".

-The proposal to write on "Freedom movement" with Government sponsorship was put forth by in 1948 by R. C. Majumdar.
-In 1952 the ministry of education appointed Board of Editors for the compilation of the History.
-Professor Majumdar was appointed by the Board as the Director and entrusted with the work of sifting and collecting materials and preparing the draft of the history.
+The proposal to write on "Freedom movement" with government sponsorship was put forth in 1948 by R. C. Majumdar.
+In 1952 the ministry of education appointed a Board of Editors for the compilation of the History.
+Majumdar was appointed by the Board as the Director and entrusted with the work of sifting and collecting materials and preparing the draft of the history.
 However, the Board as consisting of politicians and scholars, was least likely to function harmoniously.
 Perhaps this was the reason why it was dissolved at the end of 1955.
 The scheme remained in balance for a year until the government decided to transfer the work on to a single scholar.
-To the disappointment of Professor Majumdar the choice of the ministry of education fell on one Tara Chand, a historian but also an ex-secretary of the Ministry of Education.
-Professor Majumdar then decided to write independently The History of the Freedom movement in India in three volumes.
+To the disappointment of Majumdar the choice of the ministry of education fell on one Tara Chand, a historian but also an ex-secretary of the Ministry of Education.
+Majumdar then decided to write independently The History of the Freedom Movement in India in three volumes.

-Views on the Indian independence movement
+Views

+Majumdar has been noted for promoting Hindu nationalist views and for his communal interpretations of history.

-When the Government of India set up an editorial Committee to author a history of the freedom struggle of India, he was its principal member.
+When the government of India set up an editorial committee to author a history of the freedom struggle of India, he was its principal member.
 But, following a conflict with the then Education Minister Maulana Abul Kalam Azad on the Sepoy Mutiny, he left the government job and published his own book, The Sepoy Mutiny & Revolt of 1857.
-According to him the origins of India's freedom struggle lie in the English-educated Indian middle-class and the freedom struggle started with the Banga Bhanga movement in 1905.
+According to him, the origins of India's freedom struggle lie in the English-educated Indian middle-class, and the freedom struggle started with the Banga Bhanga movement in 1905.
 His views on the freedom struggle are found in his book History of the Freedom Movement in India.
 He was an admirer of Swami Vivekananda and Ramakrishna Paramahamsa.